 Book covers are designed to get us to buy a book by providing a teaser to the contents of a story and by using imagery that connects to our emotions.
 Have students demonstrate their understanding of characters, plot, and story setting through the design of a new book cover or jacket.

 Book covers can include plot summaries, reviews, teasers, and quotes from the story to further hook potential readers.
-Assign Wixie's Design a Book Cover template to have students create a colorful front cover and an informational back cover, lending insight into their comprehension of character, plot, mood, and more.
+Search for and assign one of Wixie's Book Cover templates to have students create a colorful front cover and an informational back cover, lending insight into their comprehension of character, plot, mood, and more.

 2. Create a character’s coat of arms